tosdr/tosback-versions/protonmail/Terms of Service.md

 *   Issues caused by factors outside of the Company’s reasonable control.
 *   Issues that resulted from any actions or inaction by a user or a third-party.
-*   Issues that resulted from the user's equipment and/or third-party equipment (not within the primary control of the Company).
+*   Issues that resulted from the user’s equipment and/or third-party equipment (not within the primary control of the Company).
 For the avoidance of any doubt, the Company does not provide any internet or network services and any performance issues related to that type of services shall be deemed not in the primary control of the Company.
 *   Issues that arise from the Company’s suspension or termination of rights to use the Service in accordance with our Terms of Service.
 *   Downtime caused by reasonable scheduled maintenance that is announced in advance.

 ### Indemnification

-You agree that the Company, and any parents, subsidiaries, officers, employees, or third party contractors cannot be held responsible for any third party claim, demand, or damages, including reasonable attorneys' fees, arising out of your use of this Service.
+You agree that the Company, and any parents, subsidiaries, officers, employees, or third party contractors cannot be held responsible for any third party claim, demand, or damages, including reasonable attorneys’ fees, arising out of your use of this Service.

 ### Privacy